 US Independent Non-US English Language Non-European Non-English Language The Hurt Locker (2008).
 Directed by Kathryn Bigelow.
-USA.
-District 9 (2009).
+USA District 9 (2009).
 Directed by Neill Blomkamp.
-South Africa 2009.
-The Battle of Algiers (1965).
+South Africa The Battle of Algiers (1965).
 Directed by Gillo Pontecorvo.
-Algeria.
-Whiplash (2015).
+Algeria Whiplash (2015).
 Directed by Damien Chazelle.
-USA.
-Mad Max (1979).
+USA Mad Max (1979).
 Directed by George Miller.
-Australia.
-The Grandmaster (2013).
+Australia The Grandmaster (2013).
 Directed by Wong Kar-Wai.
-China.
+China

-9 'The film's protagonist is crucial in shaping the spectator's response to narrative conflict'.
-Discuss this in relation to the films you have studied.
+9 How does the filmmaker's use of cinematography affect the messages about conflict in the films you have studied?
 You must draw comparisons between the three films you have studied in your answer.
 [35]

-10 Compare how micro-elements of film help to communicate the filmmaker's ideological perspective in the films you have studied.
+10 Discuss how the representation of protagonists and antagonists shapes the spectator's understanding of conflict in the films you have studied.
 You must draw comparisons between the three films you have studied in your answer.
 [35]